 - Notes: see Trifari for more information

-Czechoslovakia was formed in 1918.
+- Notes: Czechoslovakia was formed in 1918.
 The jewelry industry was most active from then until 1939 when exports were stopped by the Germans.
-Czechoslovakia was separted into 2 countries 1/1/93 — The Czech Reputlic and The Republic of Slovakia.
+Czechoslovakia was separated into two countries 1/1/93 — The Czech Republic and The Republic of Slovakia.

 PAT SEAL: research files

 DOTTY STRINGFIELD: research files

 A TRIBUTE TO AMERICA by Carla and Roberto Brunialti

 AMERICAN COSTUME JEWELRY by Carla and Roberto Brunialti

 COLLECTING RHINESTONE COLORED JEWELRY by Maryanne Dolan

 COSTUME JEWELRY A PRACTICAL HANDBOOK AND GUIDE by Fred Rezazadeh